E-commerce

 In brief

-PayPal’s conversion rate can be different for many reasons: calculation method, profile of users who choose PayPal, brand trust, guest checkout, mobile, risk controls, button placement, and market context.
-So it should neither be overestimated nor judged out of context.
+PayPal's conversion rate can be different for many reasons: calculation method, profile of users who choose PayPal, brand trust, guest checkout, mobile, risk controls, button placement, and market context.
+It should therefore neither be overestimated nor judged out of context.

 • Segment: device, source, country, customer type.

-• Look at the actual journey: known wallet, guest, mobile, declines, redirects.
+• Look at the real journey: known wallet, guest, mobile, declines, redirects.

-• Connect PayPal to the rest of the checkout, not to an isolated number.
+• Connect PayPal to the rest of checkout, not to an isolated number.

 Sources (external)